renproject/ren-js/packages/lib/gateway-js/gateway-js/library/README.md

 # gateway-js

-GatewayJS allows dApp to easily and securely integrate with RenVM
+GatewayJS allows dApp to easily and securely integrate with RenVM.